michaelnordmeyer/michaelnordmeyer.github.io/about.md

 ---
 ## Who

-I'm a freelance software and web developer, project manager and consultant from [Hamburg, Germany](https://en.wikipedia.org/wiki/Hamburg).
+I'm Michael Nordmeyer, a freelance software and web developer, project manager and consultant from [Hamburg, Germany](https://en.wikipedia.org/wiki/Hamburg).
 I develop concepts, strategies and applications for web and mobile while working for major corporations, digital agencies and small startups.

 ## What